 For decades our levels of oestrogen have been high – even higher in pregnancy!
 Oestrogen works in partnership with your other reproductive hormone called progesterone, helping to keep your blood vessels dilated, helping control your blood pressure, temperature, metabolism, heart health and also helping your joints and muscles to heal and recover after exercise.
 The role of oestrogen in blood vessel dilation helps to improve our efficiency for removing the lactic acid from muscles after harder workouts, so for those of you who are used to exercising regularly, this is partly why you may be experiencing sore joints and muscles and at night, feeling like your legs are more restless than usual.
 As well, oestrogen has a crucial role to play in helping to improve our tendon function.
 It’s why thousands of women start to experience sore joints as they go through menopause, especially if like me, they have been regularly exercising all their life.
 What you have to remember is that your tendons are ageing, so you need to look after them – after all, they have to give you another 20-30 years of function!

 This means that when we are transitioning through menopause (or we are already in post-menopause), if we continue to exercise like we used to (hard-out), then this impacts on the inflammation that is already sitting in our knees, ankles, ligaments and tendons.
 So, my message to women who are regular exercisers and enjoy a more vigorous workout, then change things up a bit to accommodate your changing hormonal environment and allow your body to adjust.
 If you can, then also join me on the online Rebuild My Fitness programme.
 In this 12 week online programme, you discover how to change your exercise to accommodate your changing hormones at this time of life.
 Women are working through this programme now and loving their learning.
-Many like Lydia do the weight loss ‘Transform Me’ programme first or the symptom reduction ‘Circuit Breaker’ programme first and then come into the exercise programme next.
-I encourage this because the priority over exercise, is always reducing joint pain and re-discovering how to sleep all night.

 When I present my live-events, I’m always talking about inflammation.
 The research on ageing and inflammation has been picking up for over a decade now.
 It’s an important discussion to have, because as the first generation of women to experience so many changes in society, scientists now know, through the new science of epi-genetics, that many of these changes impact on our cells and tissues.
 One of the main changes in western societies has been to our food production and if you think about it, we are the first generation to have had so many changes to food production, amount and variety.